bestadamdagoat/bestadamdagoat/README.md

 # I’m interested in making bots to automate tasks 🕒
 I mean, who likes repeating the same task over and over?
 I'm guessing Selenium.

+# I am learning Python, Go, and GDScript.
+See, the funny thing is that they're all simple languages.

 # To contact me, email me at adam@bestadamdagoat.com or scroll down to the bottom of [my website](https://www.bestadamdagoat.com) for my other social profiles. 📫
 I know my site isn't beautiful lol.